Onego Bio_Bioalbumen whisk

 Air-Based Proteins Market to Exceed $100M: Highlighting 5 Prominent Players

 The global air-based foods market is expected to grow at a CAGR of 11.7% to reach a value of US$ 100 million by the end of 2032, as consumers and producers look increasingly towards sustainable proteins.
 According to FACT.
 MR, initially, air-based foods will gain popularity in North America and Europe, markets with growing demand for sustainable and eco-friendly food products as a solution to food production challenges.
 This technology, first used to feed humans in space, offers a promising solution to the extensive land use in animal agriculture that is driving species to extinction, eroding soils, and polluting water and airways.
-We take a look at five companies using cutting-edge technology to make proteins using microbes and air, known as air proteins, to move food production …
+We take a look at five companies using cutting-edge technology to make proteins using microbes and air, known as air-based proteins, to move food …

 more